On this page

 • Each condition associated with a given rule is evaluated:

-• If all of the conditions associated with a rule are met, then the settings contained in the rule and in the associated policy are applied to the user.
+• If all the conditions associated with a rule are met, then the settings contained in the rule and in the associated policy are applied to the user.

 • If none of the policy rules have conditions that can be met, then the next policy in the list is considered.